 Studio photographers will appreciate that the Olympus E-M5 II (unlike the G85) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the G85 have been discontinued, but can regularly be found used on eBay.
+Both the E-M5 II and the G85 have been discontinued, but can regularly be found used on ebay.
 The E-M5 II was replaced by the Olympus E-M5 III, while the G85 was followed by the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Panasonic G85 Manual.
+Further information on the features and operation of the E-M5 II and G85 can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Panasonic G85 Manual.